puckpuck/planespotter/db-install/README.md

 ## Clone repo

+3. Ensure you are in the directory: `cd ~`
-3. Clone this repo: `git clone https://github.com/puckpuck/planespotter.git`
+4. Clone this repo: `git clone https://github.com/puckpuck/planespotter.git`
-4. Change the two DB shell scripts to be executable `chmod +x ./planespotter/db-install/*.sh`
+5. Change the two DB shell scripts to be executable `chmod +x ~/planespotter/db-install/*.sh`

 ## Create Database

-5. Execute the DB creation script `./planespotter/db-install/create-planespotter-db.sh`
+6. Execute the DB creation script `~/planespotter/db-install/create-planespotter-db.sh`

 NOTE: The password that gets asked, is the MySQL Root Password.

 ## Cleanup

-If you ever want to recreate the database, you can use the database deletion script `./planespotter/db-install/delete-planespotter-db.sh` to drop the database, and then Create the Database again.
+If you ever want to recreate the database, you can use the database deletion script `~/planespotter/db-install/delete-planespotter-db.sh` to drop the database, and then Create the Database again.